Data Analysis Applications for Mac OS X

 If you just want to have a quick browse though the datafile then MagicPlot Viewer offers a quick and useful means to do that.

-You might also want to look at Data Wrangler for an online tool for cleaning up data.
+You might also want to look at Data Wrangler for an online tool for cleaning up data, also Visual JSON a simple and very easy to use JSON visulization tool.